Top Supplements for Men's Health

 Testosterone levels start gradually tapering off as you age.
 Stress, alcohol, and medications can also affect your T levels.
 When your levels drop, it doesn’t just affect your sex drive, but your energy, mood, and metabolism, too.
 Lower testosterone is linked with muscle loss, increased fat, and decreased bone mass.30 If your T levels are low, zinc supplements can help boost your levels and increase sperm count.31

 In the end, if you aren’t sure what you need, but you want to round out your nutrition, our Whole Food Multivitamin for Men is a great option.
-It covers your bases with 25 essential vitamins and minerals to complement your diet, all naturally sourced and in the form that’s easiest for your body to absorb.
+It covers your bases with 25 essential vitamins and minerals to complement your diet, using natural and bioactive nutrients that are easy for your body to absorb.
 Plus, it includes herbal extracts to support your energy, brain, heart, and eye health, digestive enzymes and probiotics to support your gut health, and a blend of organic fruits and vegetables for that extra whole food nutrition.

 1. Studies find new omega-3 benefits: But are you getting the right healthy fats? (special report) Tufts Health & Nutrition Letter.
 2007;25(5):4-5.